NumyAddon/TalentTreeViewer/TalentTreeViewer_TWW/levelingBuildFormat.md

 - The body still is a list of 7-bit integers, but the values now describe the level at which a given talent was learned

 ### Leveling Build Format
-The leveling build string is a base64-encoded string, made of a sequence of of variable bit length integers.
+The leveling build string is a base64-encoded string, made of a sequence of integers with various bit lengths.
 The base64-encoding is done using Blizzard's modified base64 encoding.
 One can use their `ExportUtil` helper to read/write the string.

 ### Header